CONABIO/antares3-sentinel-download/README.md

 # Note

-There is a preconfigured AMI for MAD-Mex called `sentinel2_download_preproc` with all the libraries and configurations needed to reproduce this example.
+1 .- There is a preconfigured AMI for MAD-Mex called `sentinel2_download_preproc` with all the libraries and configurations   needed to reproduce this example.

+2.- If what you want is to process a scene that is already in S3, maybe it is more convenient to copy it to the EC2.
+Keep in mind that this will cause empty folders to not be copied, therefore, to run sen2cor properly, folders that are lost when copying a scene in S3 must be generated.
+This is to generate the folders HTML, AUX_DATA and rep_info inside the folder with .SAFE format.